dariaomelkina/MacOS_drivers_instruction/README.md

 Now, running the app should not be a problem, and You will be able to debug the driver properly.

-*Important: Currently in my case a problem occurred with developer team, I am using a private team and I cannot build the driver even in developer mode, so I am currently working on resolving this problem.
-With that said, following tutorial should work well in theory, but it lacks practical examples.
-If I will be able to find a solution to my problem, I will include it here (because, it seems to me, that enrolling in the Apple Developer Program might an overkill for someone, who is just testing DriverKit as a hobby and/or education).*
+*Important: Currently in my case a problem occurred with developer team, I am using a private team and I cannot build the driver even in the developer mode, because building driver requires Developer ID, which I don't have.
+With that said, following tutorial should work well in theory (it is based on the official tutorial for debugging), but it lacks practical examples.
+For details on getting the Developer ID for such tasks visit "Additionaly" section.*

 If You would like to run app from the terminal You can try following way (run from the directory, which contains the project, for example [this one](examples/HandlingKeyboardEventsFromAHumanInterfaceDevice)):